nk17kumar/warmup/README.md

    * This contains all the data objects that are used in the this project for
    * organizing and storing the info
 -  **com.warmup.util**
-   * This contains the helper java files that provide functionality for execuitng
+   * This contains the helper java files that provide functionality for executing
    * operations on the doa objects